 Once Syringomyelia secondary to Chiari-like Malformation has been diagnosed, the treatment usually depends on the age of the patient.
 Younger canines typically have a higher recovery rate after surgery, and so removal of the syrinx is often recommended to prevent further development as the dog ages.
 Older dogs with fewer clinical symptoms are instead treated medically with opioids or antiepileptics to limit neuropathic pain.
 [16]

 To limit production of further syrinxes and treat Chiari-like malformation directly, the most common treatment is Foramen Magnum Decompression (FMD).
 This involves enlarging the posterior fossa (Figure 6), the region of the skull which houses the brain stem and cerebellum, to alleviate pressure on the craniocervical junction.
 [17] This approach has an approximately 80% success rate, but has a 25% to 50% chance of relapse due to scar tissue formation at the decompression site.

+Artificial intelligence could again be used to reduce this chance of surgical complications and relapse by allowing for biomarkers associated with the condition to be detected early while the patient is in optimal condition for surgery.
+By observing the trends associated with the condition, it may also be possible to increase understanding of the characteristics of the disease such as the level of compression required upon the brain and the specific areas which directly lead to the presentation of clinical symptoms.
+Less intrusive surgical measures could then potentially be devised, or potential non-surgical methods of intervention introduced.